kumuluz/kumuluzee/README.md

 KumuluzEE has been designed to use the standard Java/JavaEE/JakartaEE/EE4J technologies and APIs with optional extensions for easier development of cloud-native microservices.
 Therefore, it is particularly suitable for existing enterprise Java developers, who would like to leverage their skills, but progressively move from monolithic to microservice design patterns.

-KumuluzEE provides full support for Java, including Java SE 9/10/11 and higher versions.
-In addition to Java, KumuluzEE supports several programming languages, including Node.js and Go.
+KumuluzEE provides full support for **Java**, including Java SE 9/10/11 and higher versions and Java EE 8.
+In addition to Java, KumuluzEE supports several programming languages, including **Node.js** and **Go**.
 Support for additional languages will be added soon.
 For these languages, KumuluzEE also provides support for service configuration and discovery.

 KumuluzEE is Eclipse MicroProfile compliant and provides support for MicroProfile 1.0, 1.1 and 1.2.
 We will support higher versions soon.
 It implements MicroProfile Config 1.3, MicroProfile Health 1.0, MicroProfile Fault Tolerance 1.0, MicroProfile Metrics 1.1, MicroProfile JWT Authentication 1.0 and MicroProfile Open Tracing 1.0 APIs.